-Wellness and Discounts
+- Wellness and Discounts

 Emergence Health Network is committed to providing a wide range of benefits to meet the diverse needs of our workforce and their families.
 Employees are encouraged to utilize our EAP (Employee Assistance Program) for free counseling services, as well as discounts at local businesses such as fitness gyms and nutrition stores.
 At EHN, we understand the importance of mentally and physically healthy choices for our employees, both personally and professionally.
 EHN has initiated an Employee Wellness Program with an added focus on enhancing our sense of team and community.
 Having a healthy and engaged workforce increases our ability as an organization to make a positive impact in our community and the lives of those we serve.

-Student Loan Forgiveness Program
+- Student Loan Forgiveness Program

 EHN is part of the National Health Services Corps (NHSC) Student Loan Forgiveness Program for healthcare providers, which means some EHN employees may be eligible to receive financial assistance to pay back medical student loans.
 Primary care medical, dental and mental/behavioral health clinicians can get up to $50,000 (depending on clinic location) to repay their health profession student loans in exchange for a two-year commitment to work at an approved NHSC site in a high need, underserved area.
 EHN currently has six sites approved under the program.
 The payment is free from federal income tax and is made at the beginning of service so you can quickly pay down loans.
 After completing the initial commitment, employees can apply to extend their service and receive additional loan repayment assistance.

 The Emergence Health Network – Internship in Building Communities (IBC) affords undergraduate and graduate students the opportunity to develop collaboration and leadership skills while interning for a dynamic, multicultural academic program.
-While a student life internship at heart, the greater value of the IBC lies in the broad range of professional skills and experience that interns can acquire in the many mental health and intellectual and development disabilities diverse fields.
+While a student life internship at heart, the greater value of the IBC lies in the broad range of professional skills and experience that interns can acquire in the many mental health and intellectual and developmental disabilities diverse fields.

 About the Program

-The Internship in Building Communities is ideal for growth-oriented, creative college students who are interested in collaborating with others to build and help shaped a the future of mental health and intellectual and developmental disabilities.
+The Internship in Building Communities is ideal for growth-oriented, creative college students who are interested in collaborating with others to build and help shape the future of mental health and intellectual and developmental disabilities.
 Interns hone their communication, leadership, and organizational skills while contributing in such areas as counseling, nursing, assessing and other higher mental health and IDD fields.

-Throughout the Practicum, interns meet to discuss their experiences, challenges, and accomplishments, adding to their skills and contributing the development and capabilities of the program.
+Throughout the Practicum, interns meet to discuss their experiences, challenges, and accomplishments, adding to their skills and contributing to the development and capabilities of the program.

-The interns complete the program with real-world experience in leadership and responsibility, and find that their fellow interns have become a valuable network for sharing experiences and support in the future.
+The interns complete the program with real-world experience in leadership and responsibility and find that their fellow interns have become a valuable network for sharing experiences and support in the future.